- Communication At Work | May is Better Hearing and Speech Month! - May 14, 2020

 There are also links between untreated hearing loss mental health issues including depression, but also anxiety.
 When we cannot hear the complexity of our surroundings, it can lead to acutely disconnected from the places we live in, work at, and frequent every day.
 When this happens, we can feel increasingly disconnected from friends, loved ones, and coworkers.
 After a while, you may want to recede from public life altogether!

 This can have devastating effects on your well-being but also the health of your relationships.
 This is all to say that tracking your communication practices is an important part of paying attention to your hearing health and an important part of feeling connected to the people and places you love.
-To schedule an appointment for a comprehensive hearing test, contact us at Crescent City Hearing Center today.
+To schedule an appointment for a comprehensive hearing evaluation, contact us at Crescent City Hearing Center today.